visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README.md

 The no-results state can show "Did you mean" links from `VFWP_Intranet_Search_Suggestions::did_you_mean()`.

 Term candidates come from the precomputed spelling dictionary; phrase candidates also use bounded indexed titles, ACF keywords, and configured exact phrases.
 Deletion-key lookup finds likely insertions, omissions, and transpositions before edit-distance scoring.
+Long words also use a bounded indexed-prefix lookup so plausible three-edit corrections can be considered without scanning the dictionary.
 Title terms rank above keyword-only terms, frequency breaks ties, and suggestions are only added if they lead to actual indexed results under the active filters.

+If strict AND matching returns no results and no reliable spelling correction exists, the no-results state can optionally offer one broader search.
+This behavior is disabled by default and can be enabled under Settings > Search > Query parsing.
+It removes a single query term, preserves active filters, and only displays the link after an indexed existence check confirms that the broader query has results.
+Normal search matching remains AND-based, and changing the toggle does not require reindexing.

+Strict term, phrase, and exact-keyword verification expands normalized Latin query letters to bounded accent-aware regular-expression classes.
+This keeps `rudiger` and `rüdiger` equivalent against stored display text such as `Rüdiger`, while preserving word boundaries and prefix behavior.
+The index retains original accents and no rebuild is required for this matching rule.

 Schema version 17 introduces the spelling tables.
 A full rebuild or changed-content reindex is required after deployment to populate the dictionary for all existing indexed content.
 Normal post saves then maintain it automatically.